tpd1001/vtaccounts/README.md

 * Monthly, currently nil-RTI, by 26/27th of the month
 * Except around March/April
+  * then what?

 `ODT_Shared\Clients\TinyPltd-T710\PAYE`

 ### J.S.Kudail & Sons

-Basic Pay of 15000 in April then nothing.
+No basic pay until end of year, then client tells how much in March - typically 15000, but confirm.

 * Monthly nil-RTI, by last day of the month
 * Annually something... payslips?
   * Tax PAYE run in March (and P30/tax summary?)
-  * Check also in April that things are back to Nil RTI
+  * You **MUST** also check in April that things are back to Nil RTI
     * Payroll Manager, trying to be helpful, tries to start the new FY with the same pay as the end of the previous
   * Check in HMRC Online PAYE that figures match and that Tax has been paid
     * Check in April, search for "www.access.service.gov.uk" in password manager beginning 304